ACL Permissions

 Overview

 Access Control List (ACL) permissions provide organizations with a more granular way to manage access to objects in Finout.
-This flexibility ensures that sensitive objects are accessible only to the intended audience.
+This flexibility ensures that sensitive objects are accessible only to the intended users.

 ACL Types